jeremywhitney/pizza-pop-up-client/README.md

-# Pizza Restaurant Web Application
+# Pizza-Pop-Up Web Application

-A full-stack web application for a pizza restaurant that allows customers to view the menu, create orders, and manage their profiles.
+A full-stack web application for a pizza restaurant (Steady Habits Pizza) that allows customers to view the menu, create orders, and manage their profiles.

 ## Features